For the first time as husband and wife. I'm so glad I did.

 I can’t!
 We’ve documented a lot of firsts over the years.
 First boat ride, first Pie Night (check out a young Trevor in the background of one of those pie night pictures!), first tooth, and first time at the dentist, and other mini milestones.
 But today… Today feels like huge milestone!

-From birth until today, Isaac has been on my schedule.
-He started sleeping through the night at only three weeks old (I know, don't hate me) and since then, we've had a very easy going and flexible schedule.
+From birth until today, he has been on my schedule.
+He started sleeping through the night at only three weeks old (I know, don’t hate me) and since then, we’ve had a very easy going and flexible schedule.
 All that changes now that I have to feed him lunch before 11am and skip nap time altogether.
-We can't go on spontaneous trips anymore on Randall's weekday off.
-Isaac (and the Littleton family) is now a slave to the school's schedule.
+We can’t go on spontaneous trips anymore on Randall’s weekday off.
+This kid (and the Littleton family) is now a slave to the school’s schedule.

 But that’s really the only tangible reason I could use to explain my nervousness about sending him to school today.

 He was WAY excited to go to school today.
 I told him to get ready to take a bath after breakfast this morning and he told me “no.” He thought it would make him late for school.
 He kept asking me all day if we were late.
 I guess I didn’t communicate to him that he was in afternoon, half day kindergarten.

 We got to school with plenty of time.
 So we just sat outside and waited for Mr. Salt to greet us at the front door.
 We got there a little too early for my likes.
 Here’s what was going through my head for the 20 or so minutes we waited:

 “I will not cry, I will not cry.”

 It was.
 His teacher came out and sat on the steps waiting for his bus kids to arrive.
 They were running late.
 So he sat next to his teacher for a few minutes and waited.
 Here he is checking out Mr. Salt.

 He’s not so sure yet, but isn’t that a great name for a kindergarten teacher?!